It’s not a wise decision to invest a lot of money in buying an expensive, heavy duty winch for small to medium-duty jobs.

 The core application of this winch is to handle small duty jobs like positioning loads or moving the loads here and there.

-It comes with wired remote control, and a 30’ steel cable is integrated into the system.
+It comes with a wired remote control, and a 30’ steel cable is integrated into the system.

 It also features an emergency crank handle with an adjustable clutch and a mounting bracket for trailer hitch ball mounting.